opencv/opencv/modules/core/doc/basic_structures.rst

     Default constructor, copy constructor, and assignment operator for an arbitrary C++ class or a C structure.
 For some objects, like files, windows, mutexes, sockets, and others, a copy constructor or an assignment operator are difficult to define.
 For some other objects, like complex classifiers in OpenCV, copy constructors are absent and not easy to implement.
 Finally, some of complex OpenCV and your own data structures may be written in C. However, copy constructors and default constructors can simplify programming a lot.
 Besides, they are often required (for example, by STL containers).
 By wrapping a pointer to such a complex object ``TObj``     to ``Ptr<TObj>`` , you automatically get all of the necessary constructors and the assignment operator.

 *
     *O(1)* complexity of the above-mentioned operations.
-Indeed, while some structures, like ``std::vector``,   provide a copy constructor and an assignment operator, the operations may take a considerable amount of time if the data structures are large.
+While some structures, like ``std::vector``,   provide a copy constructor and an assignment operator, the operations may take a considerable amount of time if the data structures are large.
 But if the structures are put into ``Ptr<>``     , the overhead is small and independent of the data size.

 *
     Automatic destruction, even for C structures.
 See the example below with ``FILE*``     .